The Sourcing Brief spotlight to 218k+ subscribers

 Sustainability Throughout the Supply Chain: Creating a Greener Future in Fashion

-Brands committed to sustainability know it’s more than a buzzword.
-From design to delivery, every choice—fabric, factory, freight—either contributes to the problem or helps solve it.
+The future of fashion is rooted in sustainability.
+Your supply chain is the foundation it grows from.
+From design to delivery, every choice, fabric, factory, freight, either contributes to the problem or helps solve it.
 Whether you're launching a new brand or scaling your operations, embedding sustainability throughout your supply chain is no longer optional.
 It’s essential.

 At Fashion Index, we believe fashion should do more than look good.
 It should do good—ethically, environmentally, and economically.
 Here's how you can create a supply chain that reflects your values and supports long-term success.